-- Rent benefit: a current means-tested transfer granted by a public authority to tenants, temporarily or on a long-term basis, to help with rent costs. - Benefit to owner-occupiers: a means-tested transfer by a public authority to owner-occupiers to alleviate their current housing costs: in practice often help with paying mortgages and/or interest.
+Rent benefit: a current means-tested transfer granted by a public authority to tenants, temporarily or on a long-term basis, to help with rent costs.

+&lt;sup>1 The benefits received with the salary for bringing up children are included under HY050.
+Benefit to owner-occupiers: a means-tested transfer by a public authority to owner-occupiers to alleviate their current housing costs: in practice often help with paying mortgages and/or interest.

-- Social housing policy organised through the fiscal system (that is, tax benefits). - All capital transfers (in particular investment grants).
+Social housing policy organised through the fiscal system (that is, tax benefits).

+All capital transfers (in particular investment grants).